High Ground (2020 film): Themes

-The film includes the depiction of a fictionalised version of a real historical massacre known as the Gan Gan massacre that occurred in 1911, when over 30 men, women and children were killed by colonial police and settlers.
+The film includes the depiction of a fictionalised version of a real historical massacre known as the Gan Gan massacre that occurred in 1911, when over 30 men, women and children were killed by police and settlers.

-Although described as a Western, revisionist Western or "meat pie western" in many sources, Johnson prefers the term "Northern", because it is a fictionalised retelling of a true story, and the film respectfully and meticulously documents Aboriginal culture, in close consultation with the Yolngu people, upon whose history it is based.
+Although described as a Western or revisionist Western in many sources, Johnson prefers the term "Northern", because it is a fictionalised retelling of a true story, and the film respectfully and meticulously documents Aboriginal culture, in close consultation with the Yolngu people, upon whose history it is based.
 Johnson said "We really feel it's a film that immerses the audience in a time and place and that perhaps hasn't happened in this way before", and producer Witiyana Marika called it a "northern action thriller".
 Johnson also said "There's a thriller aspect to it.
 It's not a Western, it's a Northern".

 The story is based on a multitude of real-life past events, most of which are still in the living memory of people who were consulted in the making of the film.
 Johnson and his team strove to make it a balanced film – he uses the Yolngu language word makarrata – in order to convey the story as a missed opportunity, where mistakes were made by both settler and Indigenous people, who were all flawed human beings.
 He describes it as a "deeply human story".

+Similarly, Timothy Laurie writes in Australian Feminist Studies that High Ground is "a story about the constitutive violence that underpins the racialised gender order in Australia" and that the "inaugural violence in High Ground therefore persists as a public demand upon the viewer to reckon with the continuity of violence in the present."